lucasmerlino33/Multi-source-Data-Consolidation-in-Power-BI/README.md

 ### Appointment Status Trend Over Time and the Appointment Status Distribution

 A final example.
-It was needed a dashboard to analyze deviations in Appointment Status in order to identify changes overtime, tendencies in appointment blocking and client absences
+A dedicated dashboard was developed to analyze deviations in appointment status, identify trends over time, and detect patterns in appointment blocking and client no-shows.

 ![Visit Status](Visuals/04_VisitStatus_evolution.png)